Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 - Pizza sauce: A tomato-based sauce usually seasoned with herbs and spices to add flavor.
 You can use any brand you like or use regular spaghetti sauce.

 - Mozzarella cheese: you can use pre-shredded or shred your own as I did.
+Note: shredding your own cheese ensure there are no non-caking agents in the cheese, making it a healthier option.

-Substitutions and variations
+Substitutions and Variations

 - Regular all-purpose flour can also be used if a gluten-free version is not necessary for this pizza recipe but make sure to use my method for making the self-rising flour since it is critical for the best results.